oncovetdu/Surface-Go-2-OpenCore/README.md

 ## Enabling native HiDPI display settings in macOS
 On the installed macOS system, the default display resolution is too small for a small device such as the Surface Go 2.
 To enable the native HiDPI settings in the Display Preferences of macOS, download and run the [one-key-hidpi](https://github.com/jlempen/one-key-hidpi) script and select the option `(4) 1920x1280 Display`.
 This fork of [xzhih's one-key-hidpi tool](https://github.com/xzhih/one-key-hidpi) was modified to add the 1920x1280 resolution needed for the Surface Go 2.

-## Disabling sleep
+## Disabling Sleep and enabling Hibernate
-As there is still no solution to the sleep issue on the Surface Go 2, it is recommended to disable Sleep altogether for now:
+As there is still no solution to the sleep issue on the Surface Go 2, it is recommended to disable Sleep altogether and use Hibernate for now:
 ```
-sudo pmset -a sleep 0
+sudo pmset -a sleep 1;
-sudo pmset -a hibernatemode 0
+sudo pmset -a hibernatemode 3;
-sudo pmset -a disablesleep 1
+sudo pmset -a disablesleep 0;
+sudo pmset restoredefaults;
+sudo pmset -a hibernatemode 25;
 ```

-There have been reports that the Surface Go 2 is able to successfully enter and wake from Hibernation instead of Sleep [in this discussion](https://github.com/jlempen/Surface-Go-2-OpenCore/issues/1#issuecomment-1500697563), but I haven't been able to make it work yet.
-The [SSDT-GPRW.aml and the GPRW to XPRW patch](https://dortania.github.io/OpenCore-Post-Install/usb/misc/instant-wake.html) are enabled in this EFI folder for those who want to troubleshoot the sleep and/or hibernate issues.

 ## Related issues
 * https://github.com/VoodooI2C/VoodooI2CHID/pull/48